Manuel Diana

-Manuel Diana Olaso (born 7 March 1996) is a Uruguayan rugby union player who generally plays as a number eight for the Toronto Arrows in Major League Rugby (MLR).
+Manuel Diana Olaso (born 7 March 1996) is a Uruguayan rugby union player, currently playing for Súper Liga Americana de Rugby side Peñarol.
+He previously played as a number eight for the Toronto Arrows in Major League Rugby (MLR).
 He also represents Uruguay internationally.

 Diana attended Stella Maris College and the University of Montevideo.
 He was included in the Uruguayan squad for the 2019 Rugby World Cup which was held in Japan for the first time and also marked his first World Cup appearance.

 Career

 He made his international debut for Uruguay against Argentina XV on 11 February 2017.